-Project/ Progran me Details/ key activities Timescale Performance measures Performance targets 1 .1 Developmental support to new all existing organisat and promotion of practice ions groups with the develop ting community 2024 ment of community good practice. # new groups supported # community projects supported # resource allocations % groups who found support useful % groups that feel better able to carry out their activities 3 x new groups supported 30 x community groups receive developmental support 3 x resource allocations 100 % groups who found support useful 100 % groups that feel better able to carry out their activities 1 .2 Financial assistantowards core coscommunity development organisations ' unity groups with Community activities March 2024 # grants awarded # community buildings supported # volunteers involved in Council supported activity % claim rate 50 grants awarded 40 community buildings supported # volunteers involved in Council supported activity 95% claim rate 100% groups able to carry out programme of activities
+Pro roject/ Programme Details/ key activities Timescale Performance measures Performance targets 1 su exi an evelopmental upport to new and kisting organisations nd promotion of good ractice One to one officer time to support new group set up or to support existing community groups with the development of community projects and to promote good practice.
+Small resource allocation to support new group set up costs.
+By March 2025 # new groups supported # community projects supported # resource allocations % groups who found support useful % groups that feel better able to carry out their activities 3 x new groups supported 30 x community groups receive developmental support 3 x resource allocations 100 % groups who found support useful 100 % groups that feel better able to carry out their activities 1 tov co de nancial assistance wards core costs of ommunity evelopment ganisations Operate Community Development Support Grant to support community groups with operating costs of their community activities and community buildings.
+April 2024 to March 2025 # grants awarded # community buildings supported # volunteers involved in Council supported activity % claim rate 50 grants awarded 35 community buildings supported # volunteers involved in Council supported activity 95% claim rate 100% groups able to carry out programme of activities

 % groups that were able to carry out a programmes of activities 1.3 Funding guidance and support to develop fundraising strategies Programme of one to one support and training to assist organisations to develop fundraising strategies, source funding opportunities and prepare effective funding applications, to include good financial planning, engagement and evaluation practices.
-Apr 2023 - Mar 2024 # workshops/ clinics held # groups supported # funding levered % groups who found support useful % groups who were able to lever funding 12 x workshops/ funding clinics 30 groups supported 100 % groups who found support useful 90 % groups able to lever funding 1.4 Promotion of Council community centres as hubs for connecting and participation in order to promote improved health and well-being Programme of engagement with user groups in Council's community centres to sustain and increase community use of the 12 centres, through implementation of recommendations of Community Centre Perception Study and by providing support to groups to develop programmes of activity and source and secure funding.
-Apr 2023 - Mar 2024 # engagement activities # regular bookings % increase in user figures % increase in regular group bookings 12 engagement activities undertaken 120 regular bookings 10% increase in user figures 10% increase in regular bookings 1.5 Promotion of good practice in community operated community centres Programme of support and training for community facility providers to encourage good practice in all aspects of operating a community facility.
-Apr 2023 - Mar 2024 # workshops/ events # community buildings receiving support # community groups accessing other Council programme support % participants who found workshops useful % participants that are better informed about their responsibilities as facility providers 6x workshops 20x community buildings receive support 5x community groups operating Council centres receiving support 100% participants find support useful 100% participants that are better informed 90% participants that will change their practices as a result
+Apr 2024 - Mar 2025 # workshops/ clinics held # groups supported # funding levered % groups who found support useful % groups who were able to lever funding 12 x workshops/ funding clinics 30 groups supported 100 % groups who found support useful 90 % groups able to lever funding 1.4 Promotion of Council community centres as hubs for connecting and participation in order to promote improved health and well-being Programme of engagement with user groups in Council's community centres to sustain and increase community use of the 12 centres, through implementation of recommendations of Community Centre Perception Study and by providing support to groups to develop programmes of activity and source and secure funding.
+Apr 2024 - Mar 2025 # engagement activities # regular bookings % increase in user figures % increase in regular group bookings 12 engagement activities undertaken 120 regular bookings 10% increase in user figures 10% increase in regular bookings 1.5 Promotion of good practice in community operated community centres Programme of support and training for community facility providers to encourage good practice in all aspects of operating a community facility.
+Apr 2024 - Mar 2025 # workshops/ events # community buildings receiving support # community groups accessing other Council programme support % participants who found workshops useful % participants that are better informed about their responsibilities as facility providers 6x workshops 20x community buildings receive support 5x community groups operating Council centres receiving support 100% participants find support useful 100% participants that are better informed 90% participants that will change their practices as a result